colinw10/huddl-app/README.md

 The frontend uses **Prettier** for consistent code formatting.
 After running `npm install` in the `frontend/` folder, VS Code will auto-format your code on save.

 **Config:** `.prettierrc` enforces 2-space indentation, single quotes, and semicolons across the team.

+---

+## 🎯 Stretch Goals & Future Features

+### Collaborative Thread Building

+An innovative commenting system that goes beyond traditional linear threads:

+**Concept:** Instead of simple reply chains, users can build "thought webs" where comments connect to multiple previous comments, creating a visual knowledge graph.

+**Features:**

+- **Quote & Connect**: Select text from any comment to build upon specific ideas
+- **Visual Thread Connections**: Relationship lines show how ideas connect
+- **Multi-parent Replies**: One comment can respond to multiple previous comments
+- **Topic Clustering**: Related ideas automatically group together visually
+- **Highlight Connections**: Hover over comments to see all related thoughts

+**Why It's Innovative:**

+- Facebook/Twitter use linear comment streams
+- This creates a **conversation map** instead of a list
+- Makes discussions more meaningful and easier to follow
+- Helps surface the most important ideas and connections
+- Encourages thoughtful responses rather than quick reactions

+**Technical Implementation:**

+- Text selection API to capture quoted content
+- Graph data structure for comment relationships
+- Visual indicators (borders, icons, animations) for connections
+- Smart filtering to show/hide thread branches

+This feature transforms social commenting from a stream into a collaborative knowledge-building tool.